-Chesterfield coach Mark Crossley praised the character of the Spireites after a battling 2-2 draw at Ebbsfleet United.
+Chesterfield coach Mark Crossley praises character of Spireites after 2-2 draw at Ebbsfleet United

 Scott Boden gave Chesterfield the lead on 12 minutes but ex-Spireite Gozie Uwgu equalised five minutes later and then got his second with a penalty just after the break.
 Haydn Hollis hit back for Town with a header soon after to earn Town a point on the road.